Arboreal Singularities in Weinstein Skeleta: Technical set-up

 The primary mechanism to manipulate a Weinstein structure via a homotopy is to focus on its behavior restricted to an isotropic submanifold along which the Liouville vector field $V$ is tangent.
 The details of this are covered in \cite[Chapter 12]{CE}, and in this section we review the relevant results from that chapter and adapt them to the following statement which we will use repeatedly to manipulate the skeleton through Weinstein homotopies.
+The primary use of this proposition will be in the case that $\Delta$ is the stable manifold of a component of Morse-Bott* zeros.
+In this case, $\Delta$ satisfies the property that the Liouville vector field is repelling in the normal directions to $\Delta$.
+More precisely, if $(q,n)$ are local coordinates such that $\Delta=\{n=0\}$, then there exists $\varepsilon$ such that $\varepsilon \rho \leq V\cdot \rho \leq \varepsilon^{-1}\rho$. $\varepsilon$ depends on the minimal positive eigenvalue of the zeros in $\Delta$.